rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 Examples:
 ```
-    mqttComm sub &lt;utilityroom&gt; cascallback       subscribes to cmnd/utilityroom/POWER with callback cascallback
+    mqttComm sub <utilityroom> cascallback       subscribes to cmnd/utilityroom/POWER with callback cascallback
     mqttComm unsub stat/utilityroom/power mycallback  unsubscribes to stat/utilityroom/power with callback mycalback
-    mqttComm cmnd &lt;utilityroom&gt; on               publishes cmnd/utilityroom/POWER on
+    mqttComm cmnd <utilityroom> on               publishes cmnd/utilityroom/POWER on
-    mqttComm stat &lt;utilityroom&gt; on               publishes stat/utilityroom/POWER on and/or
+    mqttComm stat <utilityroom> on               publishes stat/utilityroom/POWER on and/or
                                                            stat/utilityroom/RESULT {"POWER":"ON","Dimming":100}
-    mqttComm -nodim stat &lt;utilityroom&gt; on        publishes stat/utilityroom/POWER on and/or
+    mqttComm -nodim stat <utilityroom> on        publishes stat/utilityroom/POWER on and/or
                                                            stat/utilityroom/RESULT {"POWER":"ON"}
-    mqttComm -exactstat stat &lt;utilityroom&gt; on    publishes stat/utilityroom/POWER on
+    mqttComm -exactstat stat <utilityroom> on    publishes stat/utilityroom/POWER on
     mqttComm stat "cmnd/living room/state" on    publishes cmnd/living room/state on
     mqttComm pub "cmnd/living room/state" on     publishes cmnd/living room/state on
 ```